osoftware/spedn/docs/index.rst

 .. image:: ../images/spedn-logo-cashwave-144.png

 Spedn is a high level smart contracts language for Bitcoin Cash.
-It is designed for explicity and safety:
+It is designed for explicitness and safety:

 * It is statically typed - detects many errors at compile time
 * It is explicitly typed - no guessing what the expression is supposed to return